Mental Health for Adolescents

 Eating disorders

-• Characterized by extreme and abnormal eating behaviors, such as restricted or excessive eating
+• Definition: Serious disturbances in a person's eating behaviors, such as restricted or excessive eating

-• Examples include anorexia nervosa, bulimia, and binge eating disorder
+• Examples: Anorexia nervosa, bulimia, and binge eating disorder

 Footnotes